- News & Analysis

 Before joining CARTI, the Little Rock native was the chief operating officer at Arkansas Heart Hospital.
 He also served as a Medical Service Corps officer in the Army and was deployed to Iraq in 2005.

-Head said he was drawn to health care “more from a leadership standpoint,” a realization that came to him while in the Army ROTC at the University of Arkansas.
+Head’s first job in health care was as an orderly at Washington Regional Medical Center in Fayetteville.
+He said it wasn’t in his wiring to be a clinician, “but I was passionate about leadership,” a realization that came to him while in the Army ROTC at the University of Arkansas.
 He earned his bachelor’s degree in business management and later received an MBA from Capella University in Minneapolis.